 Mitochondrial Eve and Y-chromosome Adam: common ancestors, but not unique ancestors

-Wait just a second, you say – isn’t the evidence strong that modern humans descend from a population that has never numbered less than about 10,000 individuals (and as such, is a topic of significant theological consideration)?
-How is it, then, that all humans can share a single woman and single man as commonancestors?
+Wait just a second, you say – isn’t the evidence strong that modern humans descend from a large population (and as such, is a topic of significant theological consideration)?
+How is it, then, that all humans can share a single woman and single man as common ancestors?
 The short answer is that all humans do share a single man and single woman as common ancestors – but that these ancestors are not our unique, or sole, ancestors.
-Rather, they both come from that population of about 10,000 individuals – the evidence for which (and the theological questions it raises) we will discuss in upcoming posts.
+Rather, they both come from that large population – the evidence for which (and the theological questions it raises) we will discuss in upcoming posts.

 Understanding how humans can have single maternal and paternal ancestors within a genetically diverse population requires us to take a brief excursion into genetics, and specifically how certain forms of DNA are inherited.
 As we have discussed previously, our mitochondria have their own small chromosome as a remnant of their time as free-living bacteria.
 In humans, mitochondria are passed down only from mother to child: sperm do not donate mitochondria to the fertilized egg.
 As a result, mitochondrial DNA is inherited through the maternal lineage only, in contrast to regular chromosomal DNA, which is inherited through both maternal and paternal lineages.
 The maternal-specific pattern of inheritance for mitochondrial DNA lends itself to certain mitochondrial variants “taking over” a population, which we can illustrate using a large family tree, or pedigree.
 (A note about pedigree symbols: circles represent females; squares represent males; a horizontal bar connecting them represents a mating; and a vertical bar from a mating is connected to the offspring of that mating.)